aleusai/ssl-certs-validator/README.md

 The environment setting requires the existance of a `.env` file with the setting of the environment variables USERNAME and PASSWORD, which are then passed to the docker-file: they are used to authenticate with the Flask backend.

 Other environment variables that can be set are:
-- CELERY  it tells the server to use celery to run the certificate validation function: this allows for more performing parallel requests.
-It requires a celery worker as well as a Redis server (this one can also be run in a docker container, just uncomment the relevant block in the docker compose file to have it created at startup time).
+- CELERY  it tells the server to use Celery to run the certificate validation function: this allows for more performing parallel requests.
+It requires a Celery worker as well as a Redis server (this one can also be run in a docker container, just uncomment the relevant block in the docker compose file to have it created at startup time).
 It can be set to anything.
 - PUSH_GATEWAY_SERVER  the hostname of the Pushgateway server
 - PUSH_GATEWAY_PORT  the port the Pushgateway server is listening to (default value is 9091)
 - PUSH_GATEWAY_TIMEOUT  the timeout for the connection to the Pushgateway server (default value is 1s)